 What an MBA Can Do for You

 There are many benefits of getting your MBA, with the most significant one being greater employment opportunities in business administration.
 In a Graduate Management Admission Council 2017 Alumni Survey, 92 percent of the nearly 15,000 respondents said that they were employed and 67 percent reported significant satisfaction with career progress since finishing their management education.

 Not only do MBA graduates have better employment options, they also earn more money than people who haven’t been awarded the degree.
-Of the alumni who graduated in 2010, 7 out of 10 reported that their starting salaries were either as much or more than they expected, with a median starting salary of $78,820.
-Out of all the alumni who responded to the survey, the median starting salary was $94,542.
+Of the alumni who graduated in 2017, average entry-level salary started at $75,513 while senior-level salary averaged $177,544!

 If you are still asking yourself whether you should go back to school to earn your MBA, consider the following: Although a bachelor’s degree and work experience are invaluable commodities on any resume, a graduate-level education can guarantee employers that you have the knowledge, abilities and motivation that will be demanded of you in a higher-level position.
 An MBA gives you credibility and distinction that cannot be earned in the workplace alone.
 Taking graduate level course work in business administration will prepare you to work in a wide range of industries, automatically increasing the number of positions for which you are qualified.
 MBAs are recognized in most countries as respected business credentials, opening up a world of career opportunities for such degree holders.